PavinWu/CSIRO_auralisation/README.md

         - notes converted to midi files with Python's midiutil library
         - midi files converted to mp3 with FluidSynth on Ubuntu (with FluidR3_GM soundfont)

-I think contour is actually called something else in music theory, but I forgot what it is.
+I think my definition of contour is actually called intervals in music theory, and music theory contour is just the quality of movement e.g. going up and down.
+However, readjusting definition will require me to revise a lot of writing on the report.
+And due to other work, I don't think I will be working on this any time soon i.e. progress not required.
+So, I think it's ok to keep "contour" as is.

 ## NOTEs
 #### Note 0